 Legal Services

-HALCO provides legal services to people living with or affected by HIV in Ontario.
+HALCO provides free legal services for people living with HIV in Ontario.
 HALCO’s legal services include summary legal advice, brief legal services, referrals and legal representation.
+We generally focus on HIV-specific issues, such as HIV-related discrimination, privacy of health information and access to medications.
+However, we also provide assistance with some other issues including immigration/refugee law and income support (e.g., Ontario Disability Support Program).
+In certain situations, we may be able to provide advice but not representation.
+For more information about our areas of law, see below.
 For information about other legal services in Ontario, please scroll down.

 HALCO Legal Services

-HALCO provides free summary legal advice and brief services in our Areas of Legal Practice [see below].
-There are no financial eligibility guidelines for HALCO summary advice and brief services.
-If we cannot provide assistance, we will do our best to provide referrals to other services.
+Depending on our resources and the issue, HALCO provides free legal advice, brief services and referrals to people living with HIV in Ontario.
+There are no financial eligibility guidelines for these services.
+We do not practice in all areas of law and are not be able to take on all cases.
+If we cannot provide advice or brief services, we will do our best to provide information and referrals to other services.

 Representation

-• Income Security (including Ontario Disability Support Program, Ontario Works, Canada Pension Plan, Old Age Security)
+• Government Income Maintenance/Income Security programs (e.g., Ontario Disability Support Program, Ontario Works, Canada Pension Plan, Old Age Security, Employment Insurance)

-If you are facing HIV-related criminal charges, please call us right away.
+If you are facing HIV-related criminal charges, please contact us right away.

 You can visit our Areas of Law pages for general information about many legal topics.